Blog

 Tissue Quality: Real Advantage or Marginal Gain?

-Where earlier intervention does offer a measurable advantage is mechanical.
-Younger tissue usually tolerates surgery more predictably.
-Skin closure is cleaner, angiogenesis and collagen remodelling support better healing.
+Where earlier intervention offers a measurable advantage is mechanical.
+Younger tissue generally tolerates surgery more predictably, with cleaner skin closure and more efficient collagen remodeling and healing.

 Surgical Signal Versus Surgical Noise

 Once estrogen declines, the face keeps on changing.
 Even well-positioned tissues continue to age as the face changes around them.
-Early surgery simply sets a better starting point.
+Early surgery establishes a more favorable baseline.

 The Prevention Myth, Debunked